ERDDAP is a data server that gives you a simple, consistent way to download

 Please always separately cite the dataset: see the "creator" attributes in the dataset's global metadata.
 Please include the URL of the dataset in ERDDAP so people know how you accessed the data.

 What does the acronym "ERDDAP" stand for?

 "ERDDAP" used to be an acronym, but it outgrew that original description.

-Now, please just think of it as a name that has no meaning.
+Now, please just think of it as a name, not an acronym.